 Going to own up that this is a personal preference of mine.
 They are a bit ‘cloak and dagger’ about their past.
 Perhaps, they are aloof about where they’re going for that long weekend with their friends.
 Or unable to admit fault- RED FLAG!
 RED FLAG!
 RED FLAG!

-I would always rather be with someone who holds their hands up and says, “I’m really sorry I fucked it up” or “our relationship fell apart because I wasn’t ready and felt under pressure.”
+I would always rather be with someone who holds their hands up and says, “I’m sorry I fucked it up” or “our relationship fell apart because I wasn’t ready and felt under pressure.”
 This says ‘I take responsibility’ and ‘I am secure enough in myself to be open with you’.
 Emotional intimacy is everything: if he keeps half his world separated from you, be warned.

 Signs he’s a good guy number 3 – Aretha Franklin would say R-E-S-P-E-C-T.

-A person who can compromise shows respect that you have your own life and opinions.
-It could be that one of you wants to spend more time together than the other, so you meet halfway.
+A person who can compromise shows the respect that you have your own life and opinions.
+One of you could want to spend more time together than the other, so you meet halfway.
 Or if it’s something like a sexual act that he ‘checks it out’ that you’re into it first (or vice versa!) and if he gets a no doesn’t push it.
-A man who is busy tearing your clothes off without making sure you’re on board with it at every stage, or who sulks if you don’t want to do something, is straight-up bad news.
+A man who is tearing your clothes off without making sure you’re on board with it at every stage, or who sulks if you don’t want to do something, is bad news.

 High-five to the men who ask ‘is this okay by you?’